<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="false">https://www.fastcompany.com/91530856/want-to-stand-out-at-work-stop-trying-to-be-a-star</guid>
+<guid isPermaLink="false">https://www.fastcompany.com/91557933/the-work-ai-cant-do</guid>

-<media:content url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/04/p-91530856-stop-being-a-star.jpg" type="image/jpeg" medium="image" width="1280" height="720"></media:content>
+<media:content url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/06/p-1-91557933-the-work-ai-cant-do.jpg" type="image/jpeg" medium="image" width="1280" height="720"></media:content>

-<enclosure url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/04/p-91530856-stop-being-a-star.jpg" length="121690" type="image/jpeg"></enclosure>
+<enclosure url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/06/p-1-91557933-the-work-ai-cant-do.jpg" length="350628" type="image/jpeg"></enclosure>

 </item>